MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of this group are authorized to perform cryptographic operations.
 This security group was added in Windows Vista Service Pack 1 (SP1) to configure Windows Firewall for IPsec in Common Criteria mode.

-The Cryptographic Operators group applies to versions of the Windows Server operating system listed in the [Active Directory Default Security Groups](#active-directory-default-security-groups-by-operating-system-version) table.
+The Cryptographic Operators applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.

 This security group was introduced in Windows Vista Service Pack 1, and it has not changed in subsequent versions.